Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

   - Radiate heat (visible to thermals, if also visible to visual, attack rolls get a +1 bonus against you) - radiates 10 heat per turn

 **Critical Heat Threshold**: 30
-- Going over causes 1/3 damage to the heat management system
+- Going over causes one internal damage point to the heat management system
-- 3 crits to destruction
+- 3 internal damage points
-- Crits can only be caused by overheating
-- Remain in this state for 3 turns and your heat management system explodes, exceeding 30 just causes damage but allows continued heat accumulation
+- Remain in this state for 3 turns and your heat management system explodes, exceeding 30 just causes and internal damage point  but allows continued heat accumulation

 **Destroyed Heat Management System Effects**:
 - Must continuously radiate
-- Death caused if heat generated cannot be radiated or stored
 - Maximum storage with destroyed system is 20
-- Example: Firing particle cannon (8 heat) and moving 25-29G (5 heat) with destroyed heat management in one turn (13 heat total) causes explosion
+- If a ship exceeds 20 heat with a destroyed heat management system at the damage resolution phase (phase 5), that ship is destroyed

 #### 2. Movement Phase
 - Player with high initiative moves one ship first, then the player with low initiative moves